 DISTANCE: 7.01 km DURATION: 59:29

 Hey Zeke!
 Happy Monday!
 I hope you had a nice weekend!
 We drove off to our run start, with plowed pathways in mind.
 Alas, we found a favourite path, the Sarcee Corridor was still snow covered but I think I was more dismayed than Zeke was.
 I think when snow covers up smells, dogs like the extra challenge of sniffing things out.
 That was definitely the case for Zeke.
 The cute thing about it is when Zeke wants something, instead of jumping up for it, he immediately goes right down and puts on these puppy dog eyes!
 He did try to mouth the leash today, but when I commanded him to drop it, he listened instantly.
 Both instances show what a good boy Zeke is!
-Scoop: one pee and a very watery poop.
+Scoop: 1 pee, 1 poop.

 DISTANCE: 8.19 km DURATION: 59:13

 Oh Zeke, I'm not gonna lie...
 As I was driving to your house and the snow started to fall on my windshield, my heart sank a little.
 And I did not want to run for one more hour at the end of this very busy week.
 But as soon as I opened the door to your home and your nose came peeking through, my heart lifted a little.
 And then watching your backside wiggle, it lifted more.
 And then you leaned into your harness instead of going upstairs I was smiling big time.
 You ran to my truck and as we drove away, you were singing, and Zeke, you made my heart sing!
 We had our best run to date.
 You were so focused on the run, and maybe sniffing for snacks under the dusting of snow.
 I wish my legs were lifted as much as my spirits, because I definitely felt like the limiting factor to this 8K run.
 And to think I didn't even want to run.
 Many thanks sir for this superb run!
 Scoop: one of each.